 |5||Post-op appearance||Bruising and swelling significantly reduced after 1-2 weeks.||Bruising and swelling for up to a week|

 |6||Duration of result||About 60-70% of the injected fat cells would eventually survive and stay permanently.
 The final result is seen in 2-3 months.||Most hyaluronic acid filler is gradually absorbed by the body in about 6 months.|

 |7||Cost effectiveness||More cost effective when large volume is needed e.g. 5-6 ml onwards.||Not cost effective for large volume replacement.|

 - Sites of fat grafting include :

 - Studies have shown improved wound healing after fat injection to non-healing wounds due to the small amount of adipose (fat) derived stem cells present.

 - For anti-ageing purpose : Temporal area, upper and lower eyelid, nasolabial fold and Marionette line

-- For contour deficiency and improve 3-dimensional profile of the face: e.g. forehead and chin
+- For contour deficiency and to improve the 3-dimensional profile of the face: e.g. forehead and chin

 - Scarring :

-- There are usually a few needle puncture marks which heals without scarring.
+- There are usually a few needle puncture marks which heal without scarring.